 - Equipment breakdown: Expensive computers and phone systems have a tendency to break down at the worst possible times.
 Protect your equipment and your business with this optional insurance add on.

 - Personal and advertising injury: Depending on the type of business you operate, you may need to purchase insurance for issues related to copyright infringement and libel.
 Additionally, this insurance type covers false arrest, malicious prosecution, and wrongful eviction.

 - Rented vehicles: Most BOPs don’t include coverage for vehicles.
 This insurance provides owners with liability coverages for cars they lease or borrow.

 Once you’ve determined that a business owner policy is right for you, it’s time to begin shopping for coverage.
 The good news is that a number of providers offer BOPs and endorsements to meet your company’s needs.
 If you already have a preferred insurance provider, you can start by checking out their BOP offerings.
 Or, consult a local independent business insurance agent.
 Additionally, insurance web sites enable customers to compare multiple quotes from business owner policy insurance carriers in their region.

 How Much Do Business Owner Policies Cost?

 As you might expect, BOP pricing varies significantly based on a variety of factors.
 The type of business you run, location, and even your annual sales may influence the pricing, as do any add-on endorsements you require.
 Because they come with a greater risk of customer injury, restaurants and construction companies tend to have higher premiums than tech companies and architecture firms.
 Businesses with expensive equipment may also be more expensive to insure.
-According to the site, business owner policies typically range from $500 to $3500 per year, with the average business spending around $1200 annually.
+Business owner policies typically range from $500 to $3500 per year, with the average business spending around $1200 annually.